Yezun-hikari/AniWorld-Downloader/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Legal Disclaimer
+## ⚠️ Legal Disclaimer

-This tool is made for accessing content that’s already publicly available online.
-It doesn’t support or promote piracy or copyright violations.
-The developer isn’t responsible for how the tool is used or for any content found through external links.

-All content accessed with this tool is available on the internet, and the tool itself doesn’t host or share copyrighted files.

-If you have concerns about any content accessed through this tool, please reach out directly to the website’s owner, admin, or hosting provider.
-Thanks for your understanding.
+I provide this tool for educational and informational purposes only.
+You are solely responsible for how you use it.
+Any actions taken using this tool are entirely your own responsibility.
+I do not condone or support illegal use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>